willzeng274/loquora/README.md

 ## Current Status

-The Loquora lexer and parser are currently implemented, and right now the language can be tokenized and parsed into an Abstract Syntax Tree (AST).
-The `cargo run` command provides a REPL that echoes the parsed AST, and it can also read and parse single `.loq` files provided as arguments.
-Full language functionality, including interpretation and execution, is under active development.
+The Loquora lexer and parser are currently implemented with a basic interpreter.
+The language can be tokenized, parsed into an Abstract Syntax Tree (AST), and execute simple expressions.
+The `cargo run` command provides a REPL for interactive development.

+**Not yet implemented:** LLM integration, concurrent execution, synthetic data generation, evaluation frameworks, multi-model orchestration.

 ## REPL Usage